Greatest happiness principle

 During the Middle Ages it was widely believed that happiness is not possible in earthly life and that the basis of morality is in the word of God.
 These views were contested in the 'Enlightenment'; happiness came to be seen as attainable and morality was regarded as man-made.
-A lively discussion on the relation between happiness and morality emerged and in that climate an instrumental view on morality appeared, in which ethical codes are seen as ways of securing a happy life.
+A lively discussion on the relation between happiness and morality emerged and in this climate an instrumental view on morality appeared, in which ethical codes are seen as ways of securing a happy life.

 Much of that enlightened thought is reflected in Jeremy Bentham's (1789) 'Introduction to morals and legislation'.
 Bentham argues that the moral quality of action should be judged by its consequences on human happiness and in that line he claims that we should aim at the 'greatest happiness for the greatest number'.

 Bentham defined happiness in terms of psychological experience, as 'the sum of pleasures and pains'.
 His philosophy is known as 'utilitarianism', because of its emphasis on the utility of behavioral consequences.
 'Happyism' would have been a better name.

 When applied at the level of individual choice (Act-utilitarianism), this tenet runs into some difficulties.
 One problem is that often one cannot foresee what the balance of effects on happiness will be.
 Another problem is that the principle deems well-intended behaviour to be a-moral if it happens to pan out adversely.
 Imagine the case of a loving mother who saves the life of her sick child, a child that grows up to be a criminal; mothers can seldom foresee a child's future and can hardly be reproached for their unconditional motherly love.